Regulus343/Fractal/readme.md

 - Manage website settings
 - Manage all menus via database, for both front-end website and admin/CMS area
 - Manage content pages for website
+	- Create as many separate content areas as you like
+	- Use the layout template system to re-use standardized and custom layouts across pages
+	- Re-use content areas across multiple pages
 - Manage files
+	- Upload files
+	- Resize images
+	- Create thumbnail images
+- Manage blog articles
+	- Make use of the same versatile content area system as content pages uses
+- Manage media items (images, video, audio, and more...)
 - Extra website settings management for developers
 - Build Twitter Bootstrap-enabled menu markup for views
 - Build an array of a menu which you can build custom markup for